Your TAM Slide Won't Survive Due Diligence. Here's How to Fix It.

 Step 3: Fit Percentage with Rationale

 For each industry, calculate what percentage of revenue is theoretically addressable by your technology category.
-The fit percentage gets a written rationale — not just a number, but an explanation of why 2.5% of IT security consulting is addressable versus 0.5% of general management consulting.
+The fit percentage gets a written rationale — not just a number, but an explanation of why (for example) 2.5% of IT security consulting revenue is addressable by your platform versus 0.5% of general management consulting revenue Sagentix Phase 01 Market Intelligence, 2026.

 Step 4: SAM Filters